Ice Leaders SeminarOctober 19, 2016

 Backcountry Ice Seminar San Juans, CO

-We have organized this 4 day seminar over 5 days, with one rest day built into the middle of the program so that fatigue does not become a factor.
-This also provides us with the flexibility to work within the confines of the weather and other factors as they may arise.
+We have organized this program over 5 days, with one day scheduled at the Ouray Ice Park for either skill development or additional flexibility with weather and conditions.
 The maximum client-to-guide ratio on this program is 2:1, which guarantees that you will receive both personalized and professional instruction from your IFMGA or AMGA Certified SJMG Guide.

 Private Guide Right For You?